kiya3300/simple_shell/README.md

 # Our own simple shell
-This is our self owned simple shell in C language.
+This is our group owned simple shell in C language.

 ### About
 Shell is a user interface to use the services of a computer.
 It can be a command-line interface –the one we will build- or graphical user interface, like regular software such as Windows Office.